SFULibrary/islandora_context/README.md

 It also provides one Context reaction:

 * Insert text into Islandora object's display: Lets you define the text of a message (such as a rights statement) which is appended to an Islandora object's display.
+The HTML containing the message is themeable.

 ## Requirements